DataDog/integrations-core/openstack/README.md

 ## Setup
 ### Installation

-To start capturing your OpenStack metrics, you need to [install the Agent][2] on your hosts running hypervisors.
+To capture your OpenStack metrics, [install the Agent][2] on your hosts running hypervisors.

 ### Configuration
 #### Prepare OpenStack